 Your safety is in your hands, no matter where you are.
+Of course, a proper set of survival gear maximizes your chances greatly, too.
 The most important thing to survive is the knowledge you should possess.
 It concerns the essentials like making a fire or a fishing device, building a shelter, orienting on the territory, and more.
-To raise your awareness of the most applicable survival techniques, surf the internet, and read articles on the topic.
+To raise your awareness of the most applicable survival techniques, surf the internet and read articles on the topic.
 It will increase your chances of survival manifold.

 Take the clothes that might come in handy, like a tactic jacket or special trousers.
 Ensure the clothes you take are made of natural materials to avoid overheating.
 Remember about sustainable footwear.
 The odds are that you will have to walk a lot.

 By following the instructions in our article, you increase your chances of survival in the rainforest.
-Reread it to ensure that you are perfectly ready to get away from the jungles safe.
+Reread it to ensure that you are perfectly ready to get away from the jungle safe.

 - The Ultimate Preppers List for 2021